-What Happens (To Your Work) When You Die?
+What Happens (To My Work) When You Die?

-When you are self-employed, or have a small business, the matter of your own death is a bit more complex than if you are an employee.
+When you are self-employed, or have a small business, what happens to your work when you die is a bit more complex than if you are an employee.

-For instance, if you are a health practitioner, or a professional who has clients, what would happen to them if you die suddenly?
+For instance, if you are a health practitioner, or a professional who has clients, what would happen to those clients if you die suddenly?
 Or even die less suddenly?

 As an ex-counsellor and psychotherapist, I had a supervisor who knew she would be contacted by my clients if I died.
 This was professional behavior – in this field, the sudden departure of an important person in one’s life can have far-reaching effects.